Ian Neilson

-Ian Douglas Neilson (born 20 October 1954) is a South African civil engineer and politician who served as the Deputy Mayor of Cape Town from May 2009 to October 2021.
-He previously served as the Mayoral Committee Member for Finance from 2006 until 2016 and Executive Councillor for Safety and Health from 2000 until 2002.
+Ian Douglas Neilson (born 20 October 1954) is a South African civil engineer and politician who is the longest served Deputy Mayor of Cape Town, from May 2009 to October 2021 (12 years).
+He also served as the Mayoral Committee Member for Finance from 2006 until 2021 and Executive Councillor for Safety and Health from 2000 until 2002.

-He has served as acting Mayor of Cape Town on two brief occasions in 2018, in May and from 31 October until Dan Plato was sworn in on 6 November.
+He has served as acting Mayor of Cape Town on two brief occasions in 2018, in May and from 31 October until 6 November 2018.

 Early life

 Neilson was born in Boksburg, South Africa.
 He matriculated from Boksburg High School in 1971.
 He obtained a B.Sc. degree in civil engineering from the University of Cape Town in 1975 and a M.Sc. degree in engineering in 1984.

 Professional career

 Neilson is a civil engineer and practiced as a consulting engineer in the field of water engineering, He worked across South Africa on various engineering projects.
 Water supply projects that he worked on were a detailed basin study of the Luvuvhu River Basin (a tributary of the Limpopo River) and the Orange-Vaal Rivers Weir project (an envisaged alternative to the Lesotho Highlands Water Supply System).
 He also worked on a number of flood and storm water projects, most notable of which was the design of the canal system at Century City in Cape Town, which later received an award from the Association of Consulting Engineers.
 It the latter part of his career he established himself as an expert in pipeline design and pipe network planning.